Giants Super Bowl history: When is the last time New York made it to, won the Super Bowl? - NBC Sports

 After 5 straight seasons with double-digit losses, the New York Giants are finally back in the NFL playoffs.
-The team clinched the sixth seed in the NFC with a 38-10 thrashing over the Indianapolis Colts in Week 17.
+The team clinched the sixth seed in the NFC with a 38-10 thrashing over the Indianapolis Colts in Week 17 and battled their way to the Divisional Round with a 31-24 victory over the Minnesota Vikings during Wild Card Weekend.

 RELATED: 2023 NFL Playoffs Schedule – Bracket, game dates, times and TV networks for Wild Card Weekend and more